Sleep and Autism: How Can You Help Your Child Get More Restful Sleep?

 That’s where MeRT (Magnetic Resonance Therapy) can be so effective.
 We’ve seen some remarkable results in improved sleep patterns of children we’ve treated with MeRT.

 MeRT is an emerging technology that aims to improve brain function and communication.
-The equipment used is FDA-cleared to treat Major Depressive Disorder and OCD and is used off-label to treat a wide variety of conditions, including autism.
+The TMS equipment used is FDA-cleared to treat Major Depressive Disorder and OCD and is used off-label to treat a wide variety of conditions, including autism.

 Non-invasive and drug-free MeRT works to optimize brain communication to be more organized and in sync.
 This allows a child with ASD to have better communication skills, social skills, and more independence.